google/accompanist/docs/placeholder.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.google.accompanist/accompanist-placeholder)](https://search.maven.org/search?q=g:com.google.accompanist)

-A library which provides a [modifier][modifier] for display 'placeholder' UI while content is loading.
+A library which provides a [modifier][modifier] for display `placeholder` UI while content is loading.

 More information on the UX provided by this library can be found on the Material Theming [Placeholder UI](https://material.io/design/communication/launch-screen.html#placeholder-ui) guidelines.